 3 Homonyms are words that share the same pronunciation– or spelling – but have very different meanings.
 For example, if you use ‘principle’ instead of ‘principal’ or ‘accept’ instead of ‘except’, it can dramatically change the meaning of your sentence.

 4 Punctuation such as a comma is invaluable in making sense of a phrase.
 For example, ‘let’s eat Grandma’ means something far more sinister than ‘let’s eat, Grandma’!

 6 Focus is key when proofreading.
 Sounds obvious but your mind can readily mislead you when reading

 7 If all else fails… get someone else to read it.
-A fresh pair of eyes will read copy in a very different way from those of the author who knows exactly what he/she meant to say but hasn’t always typed it!
+A fresh pair of eyes will read copy in a very different way from yours when you know exactly what you meant to say but haven’t always typed!